-Introduced in 2000 and pledged to run until 2032, the R&D Tax Credit scheme is part of an EU-supported initiative to promote innovation across the UK and Europe.
+Introduced in 2000 and pledged to run until 2032, the Research and Development (R&D) Tax Credit scheme is part of an EU-supported initiative to promote innovation across the UK and Europe.
 R&D tax credits enable companies that incur costs in developing new products, processes or services to receive a cash payment or tax deduction.

 The two key criteria in determining who is eligible for R&D tax credits are ‘innovation’ and ‘uncertainty’.